trevordevore/levure/framework/helpers/preferences/README.md

 Use this handler if you would like to reset all preferences to their default values as defined in `prefs.yml` and `prefs_shared.yml`.

-Note that on OS X this command currently does not work.
+Note that on macOS this command currently does not work.

 <br>